So, like many of you, I used to suffer from insomnia.

 Either you accept the science or you don't.

-He's saying that the new he sees nuance where you see black and white that it's either ninety nine percent of the scientific community says global warming is the thing.
+He's saying that he sees nuance where you see black and white, that it's either 99% of the scientific community says global warming is not a good idea.

-And they think that in terms of the predictions and the forecasts this is where he it comes in that it's far from settled.
+And they think that in terms of the predictions and the forecasts, this is where it comes in, that it's far from settled.

-Now I could argue here that what they're saying is insignificant is that is the lowest rated morning show barely showing up in Nielsen ratings.
+Now, I could argue here that what they're saying is insignificant, as that is the lowest-rated morning show barely showing up in Nielsen ratings.

-Science is about proven fact and unproven fact.
+Science is about proven fact, an unproven fact.

 They had a very radical interpretation of physics.